mikowals/dynamic_vector.mojo/README.md

 - vector_benchmark.mojo - shows [time savings](https://github.com/mikowals/dynamic_vector.mojo/tree/main?tab=readme-ov-file#time-savings-when-updating-struct-elements) when updating a 256 x 256 vector of vectors.
 - slice.mojo - [exercies DynamicVectorSlice](https://github.com/mikowals/dynamic_vector.mojo/tree/main?tab=readme-ov-file#python-style-slices---var-evens--vec02) and `vec[::]` notation.

 # `__setitem__` works much better with References

-The current Standard Library implementation has a workaround where `__getitem__` and `__setitem__` are tightly linked.
+The current Standard Library implementation of `__setitem__` often uses `__getitem__` to simulate in-place updates.
 And since `__getitem__` produces a copy this leads to a large amount of extra copies, moves, and deletes.
 You can see all this extra activity very clearly in a simple 2x2 `DynamicVector[DynamicVector[Verbose]]` where `Verbose` is a custom `struct` that logs all these events.

-Running `mojo verbose.mojo` outputs all lifecycle events from 2x2 nested stdlib vectors when a single field is updated and then does it again with 2x2 nested vectors using References internally.
+Running `mojo verbose.mojo` outputs all lifecycle events from 2x2 nested stdlib vectors when a single field is updated.
+Then it repeats the experiement with vectors using References internally.
 The Reference version has no unnecessary lifecycle events.

 Calling `vec[1][1] = 1000` made of stdlib `DynamicVector`s produces: 5 copies, 5 deletes, and 10 moves: